 A day of talks reflecting on how archival work can be mathematically fruitful and how a deep engagement with the mathematical content of archival materials can reveal new historical or philosophical insight.
-This event takes place at the Isaac Newton Institute, Cambridge (full details at the bottom of the page).
+This event takes place at the Isaac Newton Institute, Cambridge (full details at the bottom of the page) and online via a zoom webinar.

 Programme